Do Men Really Have A Fear of Marriage?

 They believed marriage represents a loss of control

 Losing control and needing to be a grown-up creates a unique dynamic in man.
-Together they cultivate this feeling of needing to have everything together before getting married and desiring to do all the fun things before settling down so they do not “miss out.”
+Together they cultivate this feeling of:

 They believed to be marital quality; they needed to be totally prepared